liguowang/cpgtools/README.md

 domain*.
 When defining a gene's *basal regulatory domain*, the other nearby genes will be ignored (which means different genes' *basal regulatory domain* can be overlapped.)

-**Extended regulatory domain** is a genomic region that is further extended (from *basal regulatory domain* ) in both directions to the nearest gene's basal regulatory domain but no more than the maximum extension (specified by '-e', default = 1000 kb) in one direction.
+**Extended regulatory domain** is a genomic region that is further extended from *basal regulatory domain* in both directions to the nearest gene's basal regulatory domain but no more than the maximum extension (specified by '-e', default = 1000 kb) in one direction.

-*Basal regulatory domain* and *Extended regulatory domain* are illustrated below
+*Basal regulatory domain* and *Extended regulatory domain* are illustrated in below diagram

 ![basal & extended regulatory domain](https://github.com/liguowang/cpgtools/blob/master/img/gene_domain.png)